 DB030: Household ID

 Domain/Area Basic data/Basic household data including degree of urbanisation

-Data type Cross-sectional and longitudinal
+Transmission type Early and regular

 Reference period Current

 Unit Household

 Mode of collection Frame, register or interviewer

 Values ID number - see construction in chapter General Description

 Flags -

-In both the cross-sectional and the longitudinal survey, every household will receive a household number.
+Every household will receive a household number.
 This number is the base upon which to construct the Household ID and the Personal ID.
 It should be a sequential number and should not contain other information.
 It must NOT contain any information that conflicts with confidentiality rules.
-In the longitudinal survey this number must be unique for all the years of the survey.
+This number must be unique for all the years of the survey.

 DB040: Region

 Domain/Area Basic data/Basic household data including degree of urbanisation

-Data type Cross-sectional and longitudinal
+Transmission type Early and regular

 Reference period Current

 Unit Household

 Mode of collection Frame, Register or interviewer

 Values NUTS (2 digits / See Error!
 Not a valid result for table.)

 Flags 1 Filled according to NUTS-10

 -1 Missing